diffix/pg_diffix/docs/admin_guide.md

 Extension behavior is controlled by __security labels__ and __settings__.
 Security labels specific to this extension are assigned to tables, columns, and roles (users).
 Settings are general parameters associated with system operation.
 Settings can be assigned in the configuration file and are instantiated per session.

-Only superusers can assign security labels and settings.
+Only superusers can assign security labels.
 To remove a security label from an object, set it to `NULL`.

 The command `SELECT * FROM diffix.show_labels();` displays the current security labels assigned to tables and columns by the extension.

-The command `SELECT diffix.access_level();` displays the access level of the active session.
+The command `SELECT diffix.access_level();` displays the current access level of the active session.
 The access level depends on the current role's security label and the `session_access_level`/`default_access_level` settings.

 The command `SELECT * FROM diffix.show_settings();` displays the settings in use by the extension for the active session.

 NOTE: If no configuration is done, then by default no anonymization takes place.
-All users will have full access to table contents.
+Users will have direct access to data.

 For more information about PostgreSQL security labels, see the official [documentation page](https://www.postgresql.org/docs/current/sql-security-label.html).